Ifra84/real-time-weather-dashboard/README.md

 # Real-Time Weather Dashboard

 ## Project Overview
-This project aims to develop a Real-Time Weather Dashboard that allows users to search for weather information for different cities.
-The system retrieves real-time weather data from an external weather API and displays it in a clear and user-friendly dashboard interface.

-The project is being developed as part of the Software Engineering coursework and follows the Scrum development methodology.
+This project presents a Real-Time Weather Dashboard that allows users to search for weather information for different cities.
+The application retrieves live weather data from an external API and displays key information such as temperature, humidity, and wind speed in a clear and user-friendly interface.
+The system has been fully developed using React and deployed using Vercel.
+It includes features such as real-time data updates, responsive design, error handling for invalid inputs, and an optional light/dark mode for improved user experience.
+The project demonstrates the practical application of modern web development technologies, including API integration, component-based architecture, and front-end deployment.

 ## Contributors